concerning the Old Testament and the New Testament, in regards

 Again believe what Scriptures say and teach and question all

-interpretations from men (myself included)
+interpretations from men.

-Also, as I have said in other Articles, I will say in this
+Also, as i have said in other Articles, i will say in this